 This shows that as the Early Career Grants programme continues to grow, we must ensure that it encourages those who might not think about applying for funding to take part.

 Supply and demand

-Last year, we were lucky enough to have support from NIHR, ITI, CIFF, Wellcome, Journal of Comparative Pathology and IACS and so were able to fund over 202 applications – which was up from 124 in 2020.
+Last year, we were lucky enough to have support from donors such as NIHR, ITI, Wellcome, Hamish Ogston Foundation, Journal of Comparative Pathology and IACS who were able to fund over 200 applications.

 It is our hope to be able to fund as many quality applications as possible this year, although this depends on topic areas, assessments and other funds available.

 If you know any partners who may want to join in the success of the programme by funding a number of early career researchers, please tell them to get in touch.